scaleoutsystems/fedn/README.md

 *Warning, there are many additional security considerations when deploying a live FEDn network, external to core FEDn functionality.
 Make sure to include these aspects in your deployment plans.*

+### Reference deployment of a FEDn network
+This example serves as reference deployment for setting up a fully distributed FEDn network consisting of one reducer, two combiners (on one host) and a number of clients.

+#### Prerequisite
+Access to 3 Ubuntu 20.04 hosts (typically virtual machines)

 ## Where to go from here?
 Explore our other example models, or use them as templates to create your own project.